vircadia/vircadia-metaverse/docs/Building.md

 `version-tag` combines the NPM package version, the date of build, and the GIT commit version and is used to tag the Docker image.

+The version information is also read and added to the configuration data structure (for use by the application) and added to the `metaverse_info` API requests for reading by external applications.

 ## Configuration

 The server parameters are all specified in `config.ts`.
 These default